stef/pwdsphinx/man/sphinx-x11.md

    and submits that as well.
  - otp.sphinx <user> <host>: gets a TOTP pin code using `sphinx(1)` and types and submits it.
+ - getacc-user-pass.sphinx: waits for a click on a browser window, from with it gets the target `host` value, then using that uses `sphinx list` to get the users associated with this host, and if one is selected, waits for another click in the user input field of a login form, then gets a password using `sphinx(1)`, types the user, then the password and submits it.

 Each of these scripts waits for the user to click, then they retrieve the relevant password (and/or TOTP token) before inserting it into the